dlouwers/reactive-consul/README.md

 This example assumes that you have Consul available through DNS and that you have registered Consul's HTTP interface under the service name "consul-http", your Postgres instances as "postgres" and your Postgres master is tagged as "master".
-Consul's tag support is used to identify the postgres master, all reads are sent to it.
+Consul's tag support is used to identify the postgres master, all writes are sent to it.
 Reads can go to any postgres instance.

 Now you can connect to your database using: